- beard (n.)

 - beatific (adj.)

-- 1630s, from French béatifique or directly from Late Latin beatificus, from Latin beatus "blessed" (see beatify).
+- 1630s, from French béatifique or directly from Late Latin beatificus, from Latin beatus "blessed, happy," past participle of beare "make happy, bless" (see beatitude).
 Related: Beatifical (c.
 1600); beatifically.

 - beatification (n.)